swilgosz/hanamimastery/data/articles/why-all-apis-are-inconsistent.md

 There is a particular mystery within designing APIs for web applications, that is known for any API expert, however, not everyone does realize how incomplete our specifications are.

 A missing piece in the specification.
+Basically, **HOW TO HANDLE BUSINESS LOGIC VIOLATIONS?**

 To explain it, I need to talk a bit about [HTTP status codes](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).